msorc/fyber_api_wrapper/README.md

 This gem wraps over the [Fyber Offer Wall API](http://developer.fyber.com/content/ios/offer-wall/offer-api/ "Fyber Offer Wall API") and provides you with a simple way to query the offers from your Ruby app.

+The FyberApiWrapper will hide all the gritty details like compression, request signing and server response signature checks from you, so you can just concentrate on querying the API.

-For now, although you can set some other format, *only JSON* will be parsed correctly.
+For now, although you can set some other format, **only JSON** will be parsed correctly.

 ## Installation